A generalization of Kummer theory to Hopf-Galois extensions: Module structure of the ring of integers

 \begin{defi} Let $L/K$ be an $H$-Galois extension and fix a $K$-basis $W=\{w_i\}_{i=1}^n$ of $H$.
 Assume that $B=\{\gamma_j\}_{j=1}^n$ is a $K$-basis of $H$-eigenvectors, so that for each $1\leq i,j\leq n$ there is a unique $\lambda_{ij}\in K$ such that $w_i\cdot\gamma_j=\lambda_{ij}\gamma_j$.
 The matrix $\Lambda_W=(\lambda_{ji})_{i,j=1}^n$ is called the \textbf{matrix of $H$-eigenvalues} with respect to $W$. \end{defi}

-It is easily checked that the matrix of eigenvalues $\Lambda_W$ is obtained from removing the zero rows of the matrix $M(H,L)$ introduced in Section \ref{sect:hgmodtheory}, where we fix the $K$-basis $W$ at $H$ and the basis of $H$-eigenvectors $B$ at $L$.
-Hence, we can describe completely the effect of the change of basis of $H$ on the matrix of $H$-eigenvalues as follows: if $W'=\{w_i'\}_{i=1}^n$ is another $K$-basis of $H$, then $\Lambda_{W'}=\Lambda_W P_W^{W'}$, where $P_W^{W'}$ is the matrix whose columns are the coordinates of the elements of $W'$ with respect to $W$.
+It is easily checked that the matrix of eigenvalues $\Lambda_W$ is obtained from removing the zero rows of the matrix $M(H_W,L_B)$ introduced in Section \ref{sect:hgmodtheory}, where $B$ is a $K$-basis of $H$-eigenvectors for $L/K$.
+In fact, it is this circumstance that leads us to define the matrix of $H$-eigenvalues as in Definition \ref{defi:matrixeig}, instead of $(\lambda_{ij})_{i,j=1}^n$.
+We can describe completely the effect of the change of basis of $H$ on the matrix of $H$-eigenvalues as follows: if $W'=\{w_i'\}_{i=1}^n$ is another $K$-basis of $H$, then $\Lambda_{W'}=\Lambda_W P_W^{W'}$, where $P_W^{W'}$ is the matrix whose columns are the coordinates of the elements of $W'$ with respect to $W$.

 Due to the simplicity of the action, following the idea of the method in Section \ref{sect:hgmodtheory}, we can prove Theorem \ref{maintheorem2}.